cognition & appointment

 Now the mind's beginning to spin: it's simultaneously trying to track the original association, the new comparison, and the body-present.
 If it's really spinny, it may start threading new associations & comparisons into the mix, creating a cereberal cat's cradle of thought streams.
 At this point, disorientation sets in, it may feel like a tail spin, and so we instinctively grasp - onto the same spinning momentum we started, with an "any port in a storm" mentality.
 We've now turned the spin into our stability, similar to the way a space ship can use rotating to simulate gravity.

-Curiosity works similarly: something prompts us to think, "I wonder...," "what if...," etc. Mental energy now moves into imagination, which creates an engrossing mental projection playing out our curiosity's urge.
+Curiosity works similarly: something prompts us to think, "I wonder...," "what if...," etc. Where association tends to pull us toward a re-imagined past, curiosity tends to pull us toward an imagined future.
+Mental energy now moves into imagination, which creates an engrossing mental projection of our curiosity's urge.
 The projection may reveal something tantalizing, something horrifying, something that sparks more curiosity.
 Drawn to the intensity & seeming importance of the projection - ooo, cupcake; oh no, Freddy Krueger! - we may insist on remaining in the projection, perhaps to milk more pleasure or other feelings from it, or under the impression that we're solving a problem in there.
 Now the mind is trying to track the original curiosity, the growing insistence, & the increasingly distant body-present.
 Spinning...grasping...artificial orientation...swelling confidence coupled with metastasizing confusion...and our minds are in another world while the body is in ours.

 Being so strongly identified with our minds, we, attention-awareness beings, tend to chase mental energy down its rabbit holes, leaving the body to fend for itself in the continuous flow of time.
 Indicators include increasingly robotic & reflexive behavior, feeling annoyed/disrupted by occurrences in environment, feeling hollow & numb in body, slouching, etc. - the signs of a body with a groggy or dreaming pilot.
 We might also think of it like a child whose parent is spaced out on the couch & there's increasingly frantic knocking on the door.